Antonio Zona

 Antonio Zona (1814 – February 1, 1892) was an Italian painter, active in a style fusing Neoclassicism and Romantic style.

 Biography

 He was born in Gambarare, a neighborhood of Mira.
 He attended the Royal Academy of Fine Arts in Venice, where he studied under Ludovico Lipparini One of his colleagues was Pompeo Marino Molmenti.
 With the decline of neoclassicism, the Academy was in ferment over changing styles of painting.
 In Venice, Zona befriended the followers of the Scapigliatura lifestyle, Bartolomeo Granelli and Ippolito Caffi, frequenting the same caffè Calcina on the Zattere.
 Among Zona's mentors and teachers over the following years were Odorico Politi, Michelangelo Grigoletti, and Pietro Selvatico.
 In 1857, he had accepted a commission by the Austrian Monarch Franz Joseph for a canvas depicting the Encounter of Titian and Veronese at the Ponte della Paglia (Galleria della Accademia).
-The painting was praised for its evocation of the style of a classic Titian painting.
+The painting was praised for its evocation of the style of Titian.